 B) Appropriate Planning

 This is an important and critical phase, especially for large or complex projects.
 A project manager creates a roadmap and communicates with the team with detailed information.
-He/she sets the goal, define the purpose or scope of the project, breakdown the project, estimate the costs, identify milestones, and create a step by step proper plan for project execution.
+He/she sets the goal, define the purpose or scope of the project, breakdown the project, estimates the costs, identify milestones, and create a step-by-step proper plan for project execution.
 The roadmap needs to be clear and specific from the beginning to the end of the project.
 Planning must include the following things.

 - Breaking down the problem into the smaller task, sequencing each task to complete the project.